Relational dynamics and Page-Wootters formalism in group field theory: Discussion

 We highlight that the ``problem of synchronisation'' noted in \cite{Marchetti2021} is related to the idea of GFT quanta (whose number is not conserved) as evolving with respect of different notions of time; this issue is avoided in our work because we defined multi-fingered time evolution with respect to field modes instead of particles.
 Already classically, the various modes can either evolve with respect to their own relational time or with respect to the same clock; we showed that for a non-interacting theory these dynamical questions are equally well-defined.
 Moreover, we note in passing that since our construction is built upon a well-defined physical inner product in the quantum theory, no divergences arise as in formalisms that aim to describe relational dynamics at the kinematical level.

-In light of the results of \cite{Trinity,*RelativisticTrinity} on the notion of changing temporal reference frames (see also \cite{Giacomini_qrf,Hohn_switch1,Hohn_switch2,Vanrietvelde_qrf}), our work opens up the possibility of investigating clock changes and obtaining a quantum notion of covariance in group field theory models.
-In particular, given that the GFT literature relies to a great extent on a single massless scalar field, one can now explore other clock candidates with a proper treatment at the quantum level.
+In light of the results of \cite{Trinity,RelativisticTrinity} on the notion of changing temporal reference frames (see also \cite{Giacomini_qrf,Hohn_switch1,Hohn_switch2,Vanrietvelde_qrf}), our work opens up the possibility of investigating clock changes and obtaining a quantum notion of covariance in group field theory models.\footnote{Note that the role of diffeomorphisms in GFT has been studied by \cite{Baratin:2011tg}; these appear as global symmetries at the level of the group manifold (see also \cite{Gielen:2011dg}), and hence are not associated with constraints.} In particular, given that the GFT literature relies to a great extent on a single massless scalar field, one can now explore other clock candidates with a proper treatment at the quantum level.
 For example, building on the work of \cite{Axel_Steffen_scalars} for models with multiple scalar fields, one could take advantage of the ``clock-neutral'' picture to explicitly show the equivalence between quantum dynamics with different choices of clocks in GFT.
 Additionally, the tools developed here also allow to explore what happens if one uses a degree of freedom on the geometry sector (e.g., a GFT mode) as a clock to describe relational dynamics of the matter scalar field.
 In a sense, this reflects the situation in classical cosmology where for example the volume of an expanding Universe is expected to be a good clock.
 Potentially, these tools could be applied to other geometrical observables in GFT which may be considered as dynamical clocks (see \cite{Aniso} for a proposal with an anisotropy degree of freedom).
 All such investigations would provide a stronger handle on general covariance questions in a quantum gravity framework such as GFT; questions that might be of interest for the communities of quantum information and foundations of quantum mechanics, other than quantum gravity.

 {As mentioned} in section \ref{MultimodeSec}, another natural line of research would be to study the case with infinite field modes, which requires functional analysis tools for the Page--Wootters formalism in the context of field theories \cite{Hoehn_PWFT}, and might be related to infinite tensor products techniques \cite{vonNeumann,Thiemann2000,Sahlmann2001}.